Memorable Manitobans: William John Short (1864-1939)

 Farmer, municipal official, MLA (1923-1927).

-Born in Wellington County, Ontario in 1865, he was educated in Grey County.
-In 1886, he married Matilda Jane Atkins at Owen Sound then he moved to the Shoal Lake area of Manitoba in 1889, farming SE6-17-24 west of the town of Kelloe.
+Born in Wellington County, Ontario on 22 September 1864, he was educated in Grey County.
+On 10 August 1885, he married Matilda Jane Bumstead (1866-1927) at Owen Sound then they moved to the Shoal Lake area of Manitoba in 1889, farming SE6-17-24 west of Kelloe.
 In 1900, they moved to 34-16-23 immediately southeast of town.
-Short opened a butcher shop in Shoal Lake, became interested in buying and selling cattle and wound up as one of the most successful livestock dealers in western Manitoba.
+He opened a butcher shop in Shoal Lake, became interested in buying and selling cattle and wound up as one of the most successful livestock dealers in western Manitoba.
 He raised Shorthorn cattle and was among the first breeders to import breeding stock from Scotland.

 Short died on 9 July 1939 after being in failing health and confined to bed during the last year of his life, and was buried in the Shoal Lake Cemetery.

 Obituary, Western Municipal News, July 1939, page 190.

 We thank Reid Dickie for providing additional biographical information from the Shoal Lake history book Ripples on the Lake, Volume 1.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.